Notable Hat Manufacturers

 Right: MacQueen top hat and cardboard hat box.

-James Robinson & Sons
+James Robinson & Sons, Hat Manufacturers,

 Stockport Rd, Romiley